rsninja722/how-are-you-world/README.md

 every time a space is needed, spacer.space is set to something

 ## a
-add to the String prototype a function that returns "a". the function is created with "new Function" because Brendan Eich hates us all
+make a function that returns "constructor", then set c to "constructor".
+Get constructor of "constructor" which is a string, then get that constructor, which is a function, then use that to add to the String prototype a function that returns "a". the function is created with "new Function" because Brendan Eich hates us all

 msg is set to itself + [] which is treated as an empty string + a string with returnA called on it